Post-Operative Care Instructions for Clitoral Hood Reduction

 3. Recovery Period after the Clitoral Hood Reduction

 - Recovery varies individually.
 You may return to work after 1-2 days of the surgery.
 Moreover, you should adhere to the physician’s appointment for follow up examination or treatment.

-- Within 2 weeks after the Clitoral Hood Reduction, tissues are beginning to produce and form new blood capillaries and the surgical wound are expected to start healing.
+- Within the first 2 weeks after the Clitoral Hood Reduction, tissues are beginning to produce and form new blood capillaries, and the surgical wound are expected to start healing.
 You may start your daily activities gradually.

-- Within 2-4 weeks after the Clitoral Hood Reduction, the surgical wound is expected to heal appropriately, you may start your usual activities gradually, and strenuous physical activities should be limited.
+- After the first 2 weeks to 4 weeks after the Clitoral Hood Reduction, the surgical wound is expected to heal appropriately, you may start your usual activities gradually; strenuous physical activities should be limited.

-- After 4 weeks of the Clitoral Hood Reduction, you may do your usual activities.
-Relaxing exercises and lifting light weights are permitted.
-However, you should refrain from running, soaking in the bathtub, swimming, heavy lifting, cycling, other heavy activities, and sexual intercourse for 4-6 weeks after the surgry.
+- After 4 weeks of the Clitoral Hood Reduction, you may do your usual activities, relaxing exercises and lifting light weights are permitted.
+However, you should refrain from running, soaking in the bathtub, swimming, heavy lifting, cycling, other heavy activities, and sexual intercourse for at least 4-6 weeks after the surgery.

 4. Suture removal after the Clitoral Hood Reduction